tommasorigon/India-SequentiaLogit/results.md

 B        <- spline.des(knots, 15:49, degree + 1, 0 * 15:49, outer.ok=TRUE)$design
 ```

-The final number of columns of `B`, to which is associated an equal number of coefficients, is
+The final number of columns of `B`, coinciding with the total number of splines coefficients, is

 ```r